 You know the path you must follow but are caught trying to keep everything going (including your self-care) despite the interruptions, bad moods of others, crying babies, bad weather, and anything else that tries to hold you in place.

 The growth element of all of this comes from staying above the noise and prioritizing self-awareness around how you feel so that you can adjust as required.
 It comes from practicing self-care daily despite the annoyances and the need to want to honor our emotions, such as frustration and being right.

 Success is here, not only within reach—it has arrived.
 It is within, and we must fight to protect it.

-Every day, we each have the same set of variables but we decide how we interact, what we see, and how we operate and conduct ourselves.
-Holding yourself to a higher standard is what cuts through the mediocrity and allows you to adopt a new set of principles for yourself.
+Every day, we each have the same set of variables, but we decide how we interact, what we see, and how we operate and conduct ourselves.
+Holding yourself to a higher standard is what cuts through mediocrity and allows you to adopt a new set of principles for yourself.